 Doodles– A former gas station, this restaurant is a local favorite for its all-day breakfast with special items like the Kentucky Hot Brown Quesadilla and egg in a biscuit.
 They proudly serve local produce and ingredients.
 262 North Limestone Street, (859) 317-8507

 Shakespeare & Co– While this downtown restaurant may be a chain, it’s the first United States location of an otherwise Middle Eastern brand owned by Sheik Mohammed.
-The Rococo decor and Mediterranean cuisine make it a favorite of both ladies who lunch and men out for a beer and a soccer game.
 It’s one of the few places where you can get both biscuits and halloumi!
 367 West Short Street, (859) 367-0413

 Where to Sleep